-NEUROSCIENCE AND CLASSROOM ENGAGEMENT: Strategies for Maximizing Students' Attention, Focus and Potential the brain's neural systems and how they relate to focus, learning and creative problem solving.
+NEUROSCIENCE AND CLASSROOM ENGAGEMENT: Strategies for Maximizing Students' Attention, Focus and Potential of the brain's neural systems and how they relate to focus, learning and creative problem solving.
 Through lectures and facilitated discussion, participants will explore neurological approaches for understanding and meeting the diverse academic, social and emotional needs of students.
 The institute is hands-on and is limited to 40 participants.

-JULY 20-24, 2015 • SANTA BARBARA, CA
+JULY 18-22, 2016 • SANTA BARBARA, CA

 This institute will focus on the applications of neuroscience research to teaching and learning and examine ways to maximize and maintain student attention, focus and cognition.
-Brain imaging studies and cognitive neuroscience are providing a clearer picture of how individuals respond to sensory stimuli and perform cognitive tasks, which has allowed for a better understanding of
+Brain imaging studies and cognitive neuroscience are providing a clearer picture of how individuals respond to sensory stimuli and perform cognitive tasks, which has allowed for a better understanding

-- Examine ways to maximize and maintain student attention and focus - Teach students at all grade levels about their brains to empower their learning - Decrease the fear of mistakes to increase student and class participation - · Increase encoding and mental manipulation for memory retrieval and retention - · Employ brain-friendly strategies to advance student achievement and problem solving - Use advances in neuroscience research to ignite student motivation and engagement - Apply the benefits of the video game model, such as reaching individual challenge levels and self-recognition of incremental progress, to increase student motivation, effort and perseverance
+- Examine ways to maximize and maintain student attention and focus - Teach students at all grade levels about their brains to empower their learning - · Decrease the fear of mistakes to increase student and class participation - · Employ brain-friendly strategies to advance student achievement and problem solving - Use advances in neuroscience research to ignite student motivation and engagement - Apply the benefits of the video game model, such as reaching individual challenge levels and self-recognition of incremental progress, to increase student motivation, effort and perseverance